Thinklab-SJTU/ThinkMatch/README.md

+# NOTICE: This repository is deprecated and out of maintainence.
+Please refer to our new repository [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch)

 # PCA-GM

 This repository contains PyTorch implementation of our ICCV 2019 paper (for oral presentation): [Learning Combinatorial Embedding Networks for Deep Graph Matching.](http://openaccess.thecvf.com/content_ICCV_2019/papers/Wang_Learning_Combinatorial_Embedding_Networks_for_Deep_Graph_Matching_ICCV_2019_paper.pdf)